kyma-project/control-plane/docs/cli/commands/kcp_upgrade_kyma.md

 Upgrades or reconfigures Kyma on targets of Runtimes.
 The upgrade is performed by Kyma Control Plane (KCP) within a new orchestration asynchronously.
 The ID of the orchestration is returned by the command upon success.
 The targets of Runtimes are specified via the `--target` and `--target-exclude` options.
 At least one `--target` must be specified.
-The Kyma version and configurations to use for the upgrade are taken from the Kyma Control Plane during the processing of the orchestration.
+The Kyma version and configurations to use for the upgrade are taken from Kyma Control Plane during the processing of the orchestration.

 ```bash
 kcp upgrade kyma --target {TARGET SPEC} ... [--target-exclude {TARGET SPEC} ...] [flags]